An Overview of the Paints and Coatings Market

 Stringent regulations, growing environmental concerns and increasing awareness among customers are some of the many factors that have contributed to the transition towards waterborne paints.
 While waterborne paints are notably less toxic to the environment than traditional biocidal paints, by their nature they have higher water content.
 In this way, they’re more susceptible to bacterial degradation and spoilage.

 Paints and coatings manufacturers previously relied on biocides, but legislation has limited or prohibited the use of certain biocides.
 So, with limited options, manufacturers have gradually moved closer to the hygiene standards applicable in the food and beverage industry.
-And that’s where pigging technology comes in.
+And that’s where hygienic and sanitary pigging technology comes in.

 A build-up of paint residue on the internal wall of the pipe provides optimal conditions for bacterial growth.
 Therefore, paints and coatings manufacturers must reduce the risks of bacterial growth by providing a hygienic and dry environment.